-Homegirl London’s Half Day Walk: Join me on a fanastic London walk from Paddington Basin to Trellick Tower.
+London Walk: Join me on a fantastic London walk from Paddington Basin to Trellick Tower.
 If you have half a day spare during the week or at the weekend, this is an interesting London walking tour to explore.
 Start off for breakfast at Paddington Basin then walk by the canal via Little Venice and onto the famous landmark Trellick Tower.
 If you’re looking for free things to do in London, this London walk is great for urban city lovers.

 Start This London Walk from Paddington Basin

 We did this walk from Paddington Basin to Trellick Tower last week when our friend Molly was visiting from New Jersey USA.
 We met at Paddington tube station and then took the Merchant Square exit.
 If you’re not familiar with Merchant Square, it’s an eleven-acre estate of offices, leisure facilities, bars and restaurants in the heart of Paddington Basin.
 What’s great about this area is that you are by water.
 The Paddington Basin connects with the Grand Union Canal taking you through West London.
 Find out more at The Canal and River Trust where you can read about the Paddington Arm of the Grand Union Canal and the Grand Union Canal History.